 - Livecams from Host Cities

-- Refresh your French skills or learn a new language through bite-sized lessons on Duolingo.
+- Refresh your language skills or learn a new one through bite-sized lessons on Duolingo.

 - Use Skype or Google chat and invite your SYA friends to join you in a conversation using your SYA campus target language.